handshake-org/hnsd/README.md

    responses.
 These responses appear as if they came from a root zone.
 3. A recursive name server pointed at the authoritative server, which serves `.` as a stub zone
+4. Hardcoded fallback for ICANN's root zone, residing in the authoritative layer.

 A standard stub resolver can hit the recursive server with a request.
 The flow looks something like this.